plotly/plotly.github.io/_posts/excel/Multiple Axes, Subplots, and Insets/2015-11-09-excel-subplots.md

       img: "![Grid](http://images.plot.ly/excel/inset-plot-excel/grid-inset-plot.png)"
     - copy: "Your plot would initially look something like this."
       img: "![Original](http://images.plot.ly/excel/inset-plot-excel/original-inset-plot.png)"
     - copy: "Head to the TRACES popover and access Col4 from the dropdown menu.
 From 'Axes' you'll want to click New Axis/Subplot bar.
-From New Axis/Subplot you'll want to click 'Stacked' under New Subplot."
+From New Axis/Subplot you'll want to click 'Stacked' under New Subsplot."
       img: "![Create First Subplot](http://images.plot.ly/excel/inset-plot-excel/create-inset-inset-plot.png)"
     - copy: "Now, head back to the TRACES popover.
 Shift Col6 and Col7 to the new subplot.
 To do this, change the axes to X2 and Y2 in both cases.
       img: "![Reassign Axes1](http://images.plot.ly/excel/inset-plot-excel/plotting-inset-plot.png)"